Desktop Metal (NYSE:DM) Updates FY 2021 Earnings Guidance

 Desktop Metal (NYSE:DM) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $100 M-, compared to the consensus revenue estimate of $95.27 million.

-DM has been the subject of several analyst reports.
-Lake Street Capital initiated coverage on shares of Desktop Metal in a report on Thursday, April 1st.
-They set a sell rating and a $11.00 price target for the company.
-Craig Hallum lifted their price objective on shares of Desktop Metal from $17.00 to $23.00 and gave the company a hold rating in a research note on Tuesday, January 19th.
-Zacks Investment Research lowered shares of Desktop Metal from a hold rating to a sell rating in a research note on Friday, April 16th.
-Finally, Stifel Nicolaus began coverage on shares of Desktop Metal in a research note on Tuesday, January 19th.
-They issued a buy rating and a $30.00 price objective for the company.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating and two have issued a buy rating to the company’s stock.
-The stock has an average rating of Hold and a consensus target price of $23.00.
+Several research firms have recently commented on DM.
+Zacks Investment Research lowered Desktop Metal from a hold rating to a sell rating in a research report on Friday, April 16th.
+Lake Street Capital started coverage on shares of Desktop Metal in a report on Thursday, April 1st.
+They set a sell rating and a $11.00 target price on the stock.
+Two research analysts have rated the stock with a sell rating, one has issued a hold rating and two have assigned a buy rating to the company.
+Desktop Metal has an average rating of Hold and an average target price of $23.00.

 Desktop Metal Company Profile